skent259/crapssim/docs/VXP_METHODLOGY.md

    - EV and `repr` tests for new bets.
    - Input validation: Buy/Lay only on {4,5,6,8,9,10}.
    - Commission variants: `on_win`, `on_bet`, rounding, floor.
-   - Put-odds toggle: odds refused when disabled.
+   - Put odds allowed when point is ON.

 2. **Stress tests**
    - Randomized harness (`@pytest.mark.stress`) varying:
-     - commission rate/mode/rounding/floor, `allow_put_odds`
+     - commission rate/mode/rounding/floor
      - bankroll size (including small)
      - injected illegal Put (guard check)
    - Invariants: no NaN/inf, no lingering one-roll props, Put absent when point OFF.